© Facebook Zhanna Kadyrova

 Zhanna Kadyrova to Represent Ukraine at the 2026 Venice Biennale with “Security Guarantees”

-Zhanna Kadyrova , born in 1981, Kadyrova is a sculptor and visual artist widely recognised as a key figure in contemporary Ukrainian art.
-She is a recipient of the Kazimir Malevich Prize, the Shevchenko National Prize, and the inaugural Her Art Award for her poignant series “Refugees”, which documented war-torn architecture through resilient plant life.
-Kadyrova previously represented Ukraine at the Venice Biennale in 2013 and has exhibited extensively at international museums and residencies.
-The Venice Biennale has long been more than an art event — it is also a space for political and cultural dialogue.
-For several years now, Ukraine has used its national pavilion as a tool of cultural diplomacy, and Kadyrova’s project continues that mission.
-Through materials, architectural forms, and symbolism, she addresses themes of fragile peace, lost trust, and the world’s moral accountability.
-On social media and within art communities, “Security Guarantees” is already being described as “the voice of a nation at war.”
-The work resonates across both professional circles and broader audiences, particularly among younger generations seeking new expressions of identity.
+Zhanna Kadyrova was born in 1981.
+She is a sculptor, artist, and one of the leading representatives of contemporary Ukrainian art.
+She is a laureate of the Kazimir Malevich Prize, the Shevchenko Prize, and the first Her Art Award for her series of works “Refugees,” dedicated to the war in Ukraine.
+She represented Ukraine at the 2013 Venice Biennale and has participated in many international exhibitions and art residencies.
+The Venice Biennale is traditionally not only an artistic but also a political platform.
+Ukraine has been using this platform for cultural diplomacy for several years, and Kadyrova's project continues this line.
+Through the language of materials, architecture, and symbols, the artist speaks about the fragility of peace, the loss of trust, and the moral responsibility of the world.
+On social media and in art communities, the installation is already being called “the voice of a nation experiencing war.”
+The project resonates both in professional circles and among a wider audience, particularly young people who are looking for new forms of expressing national identity.

 ©